Background pattern

 • intentional overdose

-• effects on thyroid function, seen in blood tests, increased cholesterol in blood, increased triglycerides in blood, decreased high-density lipoprotein, decreased low-density lipoprotein, seen in blood tests
+• effects on thyroid function, seen in blood tests, increased cholesterol in the blood, increased triglycerides in the blood, decreased high-density lipoproteins, decreased low-density lipoproteins, seen in blood tests

-• increased glucose in the blood (blood sugar), increased insulin in the blood, increased some liver enzymes (a liver function marker), seen in blood tests
+• increased glucose in the blood (blood sugar), increased insulin in the blood, increased liver enzymes (a marker of liver function), seen in blood tests

 • increased or decreased testosterone in the blood, increased thyroid-stimulating hormone in the blood, seen in blood tests